alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 put in as many as I'd like.
 It's disappointing, because I actually have some promising preliminary results.
 With enough training time, I can get a program to self-learn heuristics for playing Connect Four.
-It's not amazing (Connect Four [is a solved game](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf)), but my AI beats me over half the time, so it's definitely something.
+It's not amazing, but my AI beats me over half the time, so it's definitely something.

 Unfortunately, my approach requires lots of computation time, and running experiments is becoming infeasible.
 I can't make more progress until I find a way to make my experiments run faster, and I don't hit on any solutions that are easy to implement.

+As progress stalls, I find it hard to keep doing research.
-When I lose motivation, I remind myself of why I'm here. *You're here because AI is awesome.
+I have to remind myself why I'm here in the first place.
+*You're here because AI is awesome.
 If it was easy to discover something new, it would have been done already.
 So keep going.
-It'll be worth it when it all comes together.*
+It'll be worth it when it all comes together.* Sometimes this works.
+Other times, it just sounds hollow.

 These are the thoughts in the back of my head, while I wait in line for free food.
 The demand for Berkeley CS majors is so high that companies